TaylorHe/taylorhe.github.io/_posts/2019-12-21-perfect-forwarding.markdown

 Amazing, right?
-Using all of universal references, reference collapsing, and std::forward, we can effectively write a single, powerful wrapper function that allows for both l- and r-value references, preserve move semantics and therefore avoid unnecessary copying.
+Using all of universal references, reference collapsing, and `std::forward`, we can effectively write a single, powerful wrapper function that allows for both l- and r-value references, preserve move semantics and therefore avoid unnecessary copying.
 What would make this even more cool is to apply variadic templating to accept arbitrary number of arguments on top of perfect forwarding.
 However, like my evil college textbook, that will be an exercise left to the reader.